aniforprez/website/content/blog/2023-10-22-indie-hacking-start.md

 ---
 title: "Starting my \"indie hacking\" journey"
-description: "The start of a new adventure"
+description: "The beginning of a new adventure"

 # The date of the post.
 # Two formats are allowed: YYYY-MM-DD (2012-10-02) and RFC3339 (2002-10-02T15:00:00Z).